-New ways to study religion, conflict and peacebuilding; new ways to study war and modernity
+New ways to study religion, conflict and peacebuilding; new ways to study war and modern life

-In recent years I have been interested in how people on the less devout end of the religious spectrum understand peace and conflict.
+I am interested in how people on the less devout end of the religious spectrum (for example, atheists and agnostics) understand peace and conflict.
 A great deal is known about how people who are more devoutly religious understand, for example, the role of religious symbolism or religious leadership in conflict.
 We know less about how people who describe themselves as “not particularly religious”, whatever that means in their particular context, understand such things.

 I have argued that we need better ways of analyzing variations in people’s personal religious commitments in order to fully understand the relationships between religion, ethnicity, nationalism, conflict and peace.
 I think this is a useful addition to our analytical toolkit.
 Based on my work on the ground in the Middle East, I have observed that a more nuanced understanding of variations in people’s personal religious commitments – including where people choose paths away from the religious norms in their societies – can lead to a better understanding of how and when people might be willing to make compromises in the interests of peace.
 The sharing of sacred sites is one example.
 To what extent are people who are “not very religious,” whatever than means in their society, more or less willing to compromise over who can access a sacred site, how and when?
 Are people who are “not very religious” able to see ethno-religious conflicts “objectively” or do they have their own myths and misunderstandings?
 How do political and social settlements around the “appropriate” role for religion in public life effect the attitudes of the “not very religious” towards peace and conflict?